ameli/imate/README.rst

 Python wheels for ``imate`` for all supported platforms and versions in the above are available through `PyPI <https://pypi.org/project/imate/>`_ and `Anaconda Cloud <https://anaconda.org/s-ameli/imate>`_.
 If you need ``imate`` on other platforms, architectures, and Python or PyPy versions, `raise an issue <https://github.com/ameli/imate/issues>`_ on GitHub and we build its Python Wheel for you.

-:sup:`1.
-Wheels for ARM-64 architecture, tailored for Apple Silicon M1 machines, can only be installed using pip and are not available for installation via conda.`
+:sup:`* Wheels compatible with the ARM-64 (also known as AARCH-64) architecture, including those for Apple Silicon M1 machines, are exclusively available for installation through pip and cannot be installed using conda.`

 Supported GPU Architectures
 ===========================